joanb4092/github-tutorial/README.md

 ---
 ## Git vs. GitHub
 * Git
+    * Git is a version control system that saves files and its change history.
-    * Keeps snapshots of code and allows you to edit code in the command line.
-Used to create/edit files, add files, and commit files, where it's all stored in Github.
+    * It keeps snapshots of code and allows you to edit code in the command line.
+    * Used to create/edit files, add files, and commit files, where it's all stored in Github.
 * Github
     * Stores the code in a cloud where it is able to be altered later on.
-Used to track changes done in code and can be used to easily collaborate with files.
+    * Used to track changes with visuals that help programmars clearly see changes.
+    * Github can be used to allow easy collaboration between groups of people on one file.
     * Requires Git to properly function and store previously edited/created/altered code.

 ---
 ## Initial Setup